 As with most remote regions, there are few private medical practitioners in the Kimberley, with almost all GPs and specialists employed by hospitals, Aboriginal Community Controlled Health Organisations (ACCHOs) or the Royal Flying Doctor Service (RFDS).

-Derby is the regional centre.
-There are maternity units for planned births in Derby Regional Hospital, Broome Health Service and Kununurra District Hospital.
+Broome is the regional centre.
+There are maternity units for planned births in Derby Hospital, Broome Health Service (Regional Centre) and Kununurra District Hospital.

 Regional Director: Kerry Winsor